 Evaluating efficacy after the 2013-2014 academic year, the impact on the 257 students in OER sections was significant.
 Together they saved over $47,000 in textbook costs.
 Students passing with a C or better increased from 59% in non-OER sections to 63% in OER sections.
 A quarter of students received A’s in OER sections, compared to just 15% in sections using commercial materials.
 Just 13% of students failed OER sections, compared to 20% in non-OER sections.

-On the strength of this success, students lobbied campus leaders to make OER a sustainable part of the college’s curriculum strategy.
-Today they happily pay a $5 materials fee to support OER courses, replacing the cost of expensive textbooks.
-SLCC continues to add OER courses and sections.
-In fall 2016, more than 3,600 math students used OER, saving over $700,000 on the cost of course materials in a single term.
+Anxious to take a stand on textbook affordability and the benefits of OER, students lobbied campus leaders to make OER a sustainable part of the college’s curriculum strategy.
+Today they happily pay a low-cost materials fee to support OER courses, replacing the cost of expensive textbooks.
+This OER fee helps ensure SLCC can continue to add OER courses and sections.
+In fall 2017, more than 7,500 math students used OER, saving approximately $700,000 on the cost of course materials in a single term.